Strategy16 min read

 If you remember one thing, remember this.
 Fitness over 40 rewards systems, not streaks of enthusiasm.

-• Pack resistance bands — they solve more missed workouts than good intentions
+• Pack resistance bands: They solve more missed workouts than good intentions ever will.

-• Choose default airport meals: grilled protein, vegetables, yogurt, eggs
+• Choose default airport meals: Grilled protein, vegetables, yogurt, eggs, simple bowls.

-• Book the training slot early — morning usually wins
+• Book the training slot early: Morning usually wins because the day has fewer ways to derail it.

-• Keep a hotel-room plan: squats, split squats, push-ups, glute bridges, planks
+• Keep a hotel-room plan: Squats, split squats, push-ups, glute bridges, planks.
+Done fast.

-• Track something simple — if it is not recorded, it fades
+• Track something simple: Apple Notes, Excel, or Google Sheets.
+If it is not recorded, it fades.

 For nutrition, stop trying to “be good” and start building defaults.
 If lunch is unpredictable, make breakfast and dinner more stable.
 If dinners are heavy, control the first two meals.
-For a full plug-and-play approach, read the 7-day executive meal plan.
+If travel ruins your routine, reduce decisions.

 For training, hold onto the core rule.
-Short, hard, repeatable sessions beat elaborate plans that never survive contact with the real world.
-See how I dropped 20kg using this exact approach.
+Short, hard, repeatable sessions beat elaborate plans that never survive contact with the world.

 Intensity over duration.
 Systems over motivation.
 Consistency over perfection.